Want to know how to wear a midi skirt? Read on…

 Midi skirts.
 So elegant.
 So stylish.
-So exactly like something Audrey Hepburn would wear..
+So exactly like something Audrey Hepburn might wear..

 … right up to the moment you look in the mirror, and discover that the midi skirt you thought would look SO chic hasn’t magically turned you into Audrey, Ultimate Style Icon.
 No, your midi skirt has only gone and transformed you into Audrey, the little old lady from down the road, instead.
 She’s 92, you know.
 And she’s got no time for all this ‘fashion’ nonsense, let me tell you, because she’s got to get to the shop before it closes, and buy young Jimmy some kippers for his tea, and… wait, where was I?